-We collect work authorization information directly from the student to increase transparency for employers and improve the application experience for students.
+Handshake collects work authorization information directly from students to increase transparency for employers and improve the application experience.
+This process benefits both students and employers:

 -